m-shao/outfit-social-app/Documentation.md

 const { user, isAuthenticated, isLoading } = useAuth0()
 ```

+Auth is done with [Auth0](https://auth0.com/docs).
+The primary function of Auth0 is not to store user information such as a user biography, as Firestore does, but only to authenticate a user.
+It does however carry extra data (depending on the signup method), such as profile picture, name, IP adress, last login, and [more](https://auth0.com/docs/api/authentication#user-profile).

 ## Weather API

 We can use these variables from open-meteo to process what the user should wear